-The research of Dr. Duda's group is focused on studies of tumor interaction with its microenvironment, with the goal of identifying the cellular and molecular mechanisms of: 1) local tumor progression (in liver cancers) and metastatic tumor progression (in other gastrointestinal cancers and in prostate and breast malignancies), and 2) treatment resistance in these cancers.
+The research of Dr. Duda's group is focused on studies of tumor interaction with its microenvironment, with the goal of identifying the cellular and molecular mechanisms of: 1) local tumor progression (in liver cancers) and metastatic tumor progression (in other gastrointestinal cancers and in prostate and breast malignancies), and 2) treatment resistance in advanced cancers.
 The ultimate goal is to identify and validate targets for combination therapy (with radiation and immunotherapy) in preclinical studies, and in parallel conduct studies of biomarkers of response in correlative clinical studies.

-He has authored nearly 200 publications so far, of which over 110 are original reports, including articles in Nature, Nature Genetics, Nature Medicine, Cell, Cancer Cell, Cancer Discovery, Science Translational Medicine, PNAS, JNCI, and Journal of Clinical Oncology.
+Dr. Duda has authored over 200 publications so far, of which over 110 are original reports, including articles in Nature, Nature Genetics, Nature Medicine, Cell, Cancer Cell, Cancer Discovery, Science Translational Medicine, PNAS, JNCI, and Journal of Clinical Oncology.
 He has been invited to present his results at over 150 local, national and international meetings, including Grand Rounds, Plenary Talks and Keynote Lectures.
 For his work, Dr. Duda received several awards, including from the American Association for Cancer Research, Cancer Research Institute, International Association of Surgeons, Gastroenterologists and Oncologists (IASGO), MGH and the Granara-Skerry Trust for Pancreatic Cancer Research.
 He is a Honorary Member of the Academy of Medical Sciences of Romania since 2012.

-(See full CV at: steele.mgh.harvard.edu/data/research_statements/2/Duda_HMS_CV.pdf)
+(For more information, see full CV at: steele.mgh.harvard.edu/data/research_statements/2/Duda_HMS_CV.pdf)